 Do you think LGBTQ+ equality is in practice currently in Greater Manchester?

-Most of what I see is equality in the town centre but the further you go from the city centre the less inclusive things become.
+Most of what I see is equality in the town center but the further you go from the city center the less inclusive things become.

-My biggest fear is using the toilets in some places as I’ve had a few adverse reactions in the outside the city when using either restroom.
+My biggest fear is using the toilets in some places as I’ve had a few adverse reactions outside the city when using either restroom.

 Less so recently with face masks and because I’ve dyed my hair pink.

 I work most days in Macclesfield and I have to say the LGBTQ+ community in the town has been ace, I also work some days in Stoke and I have to say, big thumbs down!

 How have clothing shops treated you?

 Most of the shops I frequent in Manchester and Leeds are very positive and the staff are genuinely happy to help and because of this I find my wardrobe has not only expanded but also has a greater range of styles than before.

 I used to buy everything online because I was a size 24 and very few high street shops cater for this size.